 Felony and misdemeanor dismissals should be expunged in Rhode Island.
-Any records of alleged criminal activity are deleterious records!
-Expungement is the process in Rhode island and Providence Plantations that allows pesky criminal records to be either destroyed or sealed.
+Any RI criminal records of alleged criminal activity are deleterious records!
+Expungement is the process in Rhode Island that allows pesky RI criminal records to be either destroyed or sealed.
 Expungement in RI erases harmful records for nearly all purposes.
 The public can view your criminal record in Rhode Island and Providence Plantations by visiting: courtconnect ri

 The Rhode Island Supreme Court licenses all lawyers in the general practice of law, but does not license or certify any lawyer as an expert or specialist in any field of practice.